Welcome to the world of a Liquor Lady.

 While my blogging has been on the back burner (and I've taken down almost all of my old posts), it's time for a fresh start.
 Well, I hope you enjoy and learn from -- or at least appreciate the perspective of-- what you read from here on out.

 Don't hesitate to reach out with comments or questions - email@example.com.
 Cheers!

 Mezcal, Mezcal, and more Mezcal!

 Mezcal, like its cousin tequila, is made from agave.
 However, contrary to popular belief, is not a cactus but is actually a relative of the yucca plant.
-While tequila can only be made in a specific region of Mexico and from just blue Weber agave, Mezcal is usually produced in Oaxaca (although it can legally come from anywhere in Mexico) and can be made from many types of agave, some of which only grow wild.
+While tequila can only be made in a specific region of Mexico and from just blue Weber agave, Mezcal is usually produced in Oaxaca (although it can legally come from anywhere in Mexico) and can be made from many types of agave.